selforganising/foundersandcoders/_includes/faq.md

 **Who is the course run by?**
 The course is run by [*Dan Sofer*](http://sofer.com/), hosted by [*Collective*](http://camdencollective.co.uk/) and part-funded through [*Camden Town Unlimited*](http://www.camdentownunlimited.com/).

-**If this course is so good, why are you offering it for free?**
-We are trying to build a community and we do not think we can do that by charging an entry fee.

 **Can you give me a bit more information about the course content?**
 It is subject to change, but here is a brief run-down: development environments, source control, agile development, static websites, HTML, CSS, client-side programming, JavaScript, the DOM, AJAX, APIs, server-side programming, MVC, Databases, REST, build tools, testing, data visualisation, client-side applications, product development.